The Preservation Foundation E-Books

 So why choose us?
 What makes us different?

-So we are willing to gamble that our time and expertise spent in making your book available to the world wide traditional and E-Book market will eventually pay off in royalties for us both.
-We think some will do well and others may not.
+So we are willing to gamble that our time and expertise spent in making your book available to the world-wide traditional and E-Book market will eventually pay off in royalties for us both.
+We know that some will do well and others may not.
 If one doesn't then we are willing to take the loss.

-Our fundamental reason for existing is to "preserve the extraordinary works of 'ordinary' people."
+Our fundamental reason for existing is to "preserve the extraordinary stories of 'ordinary' people."
+And "extraordinary people" too.

 Nonfiction books, and especially biography and autobiography, are our primary focus.
 Beyond that we will also publish a limited number of fiction books we judge to be outstanding.
 We want to publish books that will help preserve for future readers the personal insights and wisdom of our fine family of writers.

-Now that I'm retired from my day job with Smith Barney I look forward to spending much of my time building a list of quality books for our traditional and E-Book line.
+Now that I'm retired from my day job with Smith Barney I enjoy spending much of my time building a list of quality books for our paperback and E-Book line.
 Maybe yours will be one of them.

 So if you have a book